 Should I send documents other than the ones you ask for?
-If I have letters of recommendation should I include those?
+You should include the application form, a cover letter, a CV, and your university transcripts.
+If you have letters of recommendation should you include those?
 Additional documents you send will not count against you, but neither will omitting them.
 We may ask for references if you reach the final stage.
 Feel free to include additional documents if they are pertinent.
 For example, you might want to send an essay you’ve written as part of your university coursework to demonstrate how well you write.

 I’m a foreign student and I don’t currently have permission to work in New Zealand.
 Do I need to secure a work visa before I apply?
 No. If we decide to make you an offer we will help you to secure a visa.

 How many applications do you get for these positions each year?
 We usually have more applicants we would love to hire than we do vacancies, so if we don’t make you an offer it doesn’t mean your application wasn’t good.